 Take a scroll through my life:

 Hi, I'm Kristine Nyborg.
-Home is currently Vancouver, BC, where I live with my guy and our three kids, but I've also called Oslo, Lafayette, San Francisco, New York, Fairbanks and Tromsø home.
+Home is currently Ottawa, ON, where I live with my guy and our three kids, but I've also called Oslo, Lafayette, San Francisco, New York, Fairbanks, Tromsø and Vancouver home.
 Kristine is pronounced Kristina, I know, weird.
 It's a Norwegian thing, which is where I'm from.
 This is my daughter and I, she’s in the middle of cracking me up, something she does most days.
 I find her extremely funny, even though most of her jokes are about bodily functions.
-She’s 3, has a twin brother and an older brother.
-He’s 4.
+She’s 5, has a twin brother and an older brother.
+He’s 6.
 I worked as a photojournalist for 15 years, then I had three kids in 15 months, and now I'm combining my two favourite things: visual storytelling and family.

 This is us.
 We had three kids really fast.
 This photo cracks me up every time I see it, he’s using a pack of diapers to rest his head!
 I’m so in love with this photo because we did this.
 And still came out holding hands.

 Every time I go home I take out my album and look through it to find clues about my childhood and fish for memories.
 I’m so grateful I’m the first child, because that means I actually HAVE a photo album to look through.
 My brother’s is full of pictures, but none of them are glued in so they’re always falling out and offer no explanations to why they’re there in the first place.
 Photo albums are so crucial.
 There is something special about how family history gets visually passed down.